ravencbr600/CIS133DA-L7-Project/README.md

    > **TIP:** Before beginning any work on the project, read through all the steps to understand what you will be doing.

-1. Using the Explorer Pane in VS Code, create a subfolder in your Lesson 7 course folded called: **images**.
+1. Using the Explorer Pane in VS Code, create a subfolder called: **images**.

-    > **TIP:** See [How To: Create a Subfolder in VS Code](https://riosalado.coursearc.com/index.php?cID=14714#vssubfolder) if you need help creating a subfolder.
+    > **TIP:** See [How To: Create a Subfolder in VS Code](https://riosalado.coursearc.com/content/cis133da-in-v12/lesson-6-links-lists-and-images/inserting-images#vssubfolder) if you need help creating a subfolder.
-0. Move the image file included in the repo to your **images** subfolder.
+0. Move the **background.jpg** file included in the repo to your **images** subfolder.

 <br>

+> **It is recommended to Save, Sync, and Apply Commits throughout the project.**

 ## Adjust the Template

 1. Open the **template.html** file and update the following:
    - Within the HTML comment, add your section number and the lesson number.
    - Within the HEAD, add your first and last name as the author.
+   - Within the HEAD, replace the title with `Lesson 7 Project`.
    - Within the footer, add your MEID to the copyright and update the year, if necessary.
 0. Add an unordered list to the navigation element.
    - Add four list items and add a placeholder link to each list item so that you have a total of four links.